astro-pi/astro-pi-replay/docs/contributing.md

 ## CI / CD

-The `astro_pi_executor` repository uses Github Actions for its Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
+The Astro Pi Replay Github repository uses Github Actions for its Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
 However, so as to not be 'locked-in' to Github Actions permanently and to more easily debug any issues that occur during a particular CI and CD pipeline - all pipelines primarly make use of standard Unix tools (including [GNUmake](https://www.gnu.org/software/make/)).

 Contributors therefore may wish to have access to a Unix-like environment, in order to replicate any issues encountered in the CI/CD processes - Windows users may use [mingw-w64](https://www.gnu.org/software/make/) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).